JoanChirinos/WhatShouldOurNameBe/README.md

 #### Team WhatShouldOurNameBe - Rohan Ahammed, Joan Chirinos, Soojin Choi - pd08

 ## Hypothesis
-We believe that QuickSort runs at nlogn time on average, but has a worst case of O(n^2).
+We hypothesize that QuickSort runs at nlogn time on average, but has a worst case of O(n^2).
+This is based upon traces and using the algorithm on different array states and using different pivot points.

 ## Background
 The process of building towards QuickSort began with another method: partition.
 Partition splits an array at a givem index, arr[n], into the values lower than arr[n], arr[n], and the values higher than arr[n].
 This runs in O(n) time because it will make n - 1 comparisons.